Costa Rica: Protecting sea turtles

 In the following blog we give you an overview of the latest news in our species conservation project in Costa Rica and deliver recent information regarding the current nesting season.
 Learn more

-Our volunteer project in Costa Rica focuses on the protection and conservation of endangered sea turtles.
+Animal welfare in Central America: Our volunteer project in Costa Rica focuses on the protection and conservation of endangered sea turtles.
 Loss of habitat, pollution, fishing and illegal egg gathering pose serious threats to the animals.
 By implementing specific protection measures projects like the one of our partner actively contribute to successful breeding and therefore to the conservation of sea turtles.
 In the following blog we give you an overview of the latest news in our species conservation project in Costa Rica and deliver recent information regarding the current nesting season.

 Rescuing one at a time